 2short_prelude-vtec.jpg

-As mentioned before, one thing special about Preludes are the choice of engines they could originally be bought with in real-life.
+As mentioned, one thing special about Preludes are the choice of engines they could originally be bought with in real-life.
 In our game, we have the low-powered 2.2 liter SOHC as found in the Prelude S, a more powerful DOHC in the Si, and a 211 hp DOHC version powers the '94 VTEC; which can be modified up to 302 hp with 3 steps of normally-aspirated tuning in GT2.

 In GT1 and 2, Honda's aftermarket supplier Mugen apparently doesn't believe in turbos for some reason, but this doesn't seem to matter to true Honda fanatix, who also generally don't believe in turbos.
 GT4 and 5 Preludes can accept turbos, though.
 Three different kits!
 Oddly, GT4 cars can only be equipped with the first two natural-aspirated tunes along with those three turbos.